How do you introduce yourself to the hiring manager in a way that’s impactful and memorable?

 3. Emphasize Your Biggest Strengths

-As you’re editing and proofreading your professional background, focus on highlighting your strengths.
+As you’re how to edit resume your professional background, focus on highlighting your strengths.

 Look at what your biggest highlights are and what’s most valuable to your employers.
 Use your selling points as a guiding principle.
 So, when they’re skimming through your resume, they’ll immediately notice your areas of expertise.